How to Create an Artist Profile on Spotify

 How to Customize Your Spotify For Artists Profile.

 Once your request went through, the first thing to do is to customize it to your liking.
+This is the most satisfying part about creating your Spotify artist account, so have fun with it!

 Once you're on your dashboard, click on the 'Profile' tab at the top of the page.